FactomProject/factomd/README.md

             If true, turn on the go Profiler to profile execution of Factomd -rotate
             If true, responsiblity is owned by one leader, and rotated over the leaders.
-    -runtimeLog
-            If true, maintain runtime logs of messages passed.
     -test.bench string
             regular expression to select benchmarks to run -test.benchmem